-Supply fee is required.
-This course will help the student to develop the skills required to work in a veterinary office or office.
-Skills include feeding and bathing animals, administering medication and assisting the veterinary team with medical care and treatment techniques.
-Students learn how to perform basic care and treatment procedures for small and large animal care.
-Students practice in a variety of settings as chosen by the instructor.
+This course will help the student to develop skills required to work in a veterinary office and/or hospital.
+Students will acquire skills to include basic nutrition, grooming, medication administration,-and assisting the veterinary team with medical care and treatment techniques.-Instruction includes injections, blood draws, vital signs and laboratory procedures for small and large animal care.
+Students are required to attend a minimum of 60 hours clinical training in a variety of settings as chosen by the instructor.
+Students will have the opportunity to obtain a certification in Veterinary Fundamentals and OSHA 10 for the healthcare environment.